catid/CauchyCaterpillar/README.md

 ccat.h provides a simple C API for streaming erasure codes with a fixed window.
 This is designed to be used by low-latency netcode.
-It generates redundant packets that can fill in for lost originals in a stream of data probably sent over UDP sockets.
+It generates redundant packets that can fill in for lost originals in a stream of UDP datagrams.

 Example applications:
 * VoIP